Regulatory guide - Entry to inquire into suspected contraventions

 1. Preconditions

-A WHS entry permit holder may enter a workplace under section 117 of the WHS Act if he or she reasonably suspects that a contravention of the WHS Act or WHS Regulations that relates to or affects a relevant worker has occurred or is occurring.
-The entry is permitted for the purpose of inquiring into the suspected contravention.[1]
+A WHS entry permit holder (EPH) may enter a workplace under section 117 of the WHS Act if they reasonably suspect that a contravention of the WHS Act or WHS Regulations, that relates to or affects a relevant worker, has occurred or is occurring.
+The entry is permitted for the purpose of inquiring into the suspected contravention.

 2. Workplace entry